101 Cooking For Two

 No matter the size, bake until the top is browned, the filling is bubbling, and the apples are tender.

 • Freeze: Up to 3 months, wrapped in plastic and foil.
-Thaw before reheating.
+Thaw overnight in the fridge.

 Do the apples need to be peeled for apple crisp?